SigmaMonstR/data-science/README.md

 - __Collaboration__ is the greatest source of creativity and innovation.
 Thus, collaboration should not result in verbatim submissions (e.g. no copy cats).
 As everyone writes code following their own unique logic, the chance of identical submissions is unlikely and easily detectable.
 Non-unique code will be penalized.

 - __Do it the hard way__.
-Most of the programming in this class will be done in the R statistical programming languages.
-There are other languages in the data science realm such as Python and Julia, all of which rely on libraries of functions.
+A core factor in the success of a data scientist is being able to explain how an algorithm or analysis was constructed, not just use software.
 In this class, where possible, build from scratch rather than an overly convenient library.
 This will allow you to become more creative down the line (e.g. difference between building lego sculptures from a factory blue print versus conceiving it on your own).

 # Course Outline